elenamoor/dp-100/docs/code-walkthrough.md

 # Module 05 - Environments, Compute Targets

-*This module's logic is same, as Mod.3, please use this explanation as a guide for the related URLs to the class documentation*
+*This module's logic is same, as Mod.3, please use this explanation as a guide for the related URLs to the class documentation.*

 ## Create environment from specification file